weakish/weakish.github.com/dive-into/flow.md

 [Hegel] has a more sound type system than Flow, and it does not have the two problems mentioned above:

-1. It dose not support interface.
+1. It does not support interface.
 2. No type coercion for `number + string`.

 [Hegel]: https://hegel.js.org/